Hello in Spanish: 20 Greetings for Every Situation (With Perfect Pronunciation)

 ¡Buena suerte!
 (Good luck!)

-LinguaLive's AI Spanish Tutor offers unlimited, judgment-free practice for Spanish greetings, pronunciation coaching for challenging sounds (silent H, rolling R), and cultural context for formal vs. casual situations.
-Practice realistic conversations where you actually use these greetings—30 minutes free daily, no credit card required.
+LinguaLive's AI Spanish Tutor offers focused, judgment-free practice for Spanish greetings, pronunciation coaching for challenging sounds (silent H, rolling R), and cultural context for formal vs. casual situations.
+Practice realistic conversations where you actually use these greetings — 10 minutes free daily, no credit card required.

 Related Topics